yantra-core/Mantra.js/ReadMe.md

 ## Introduction

-Welcome to `@yantra-core/mantra` –  a versatile framework revolutionizing game development.
+Welcome to `@yantra-core/mantra` –  a versatile Javascript game development framework

+Mantra let's you focus on game logic and design without having to worry about the complexities of physics simulation and high-performance netcode.

+# 3D
+## WebGPU + Babylon.js
+Mantra's default 3D graphics are rendered using WebGPU and Babylon.js

+## Nvida PhysX + Web Assembly
+Mantra's default 3D physics are powered by Nvida PhysX compiled via ECMAScripten

+# 2D
+Want to build a 2D game?
+We've got you covered.
+Mantra has built-in support for Phaser 3 and Matter.js.

+It's a one-line change to swap the graphics or physics.
+You can even render the same Game through [multiple graphics pipelines](https://yantra.gg/mantra/examples/solo/split-render/pong.html) at once if you needed to.

+How is this even possible?

+## In Mantra, Everything is a Plugin!

 Everything in Mantra is a [Plugin](#plugins), including the Physics and Graphics pipelines.

-Mantra currently supports Babylon.js, Phaser.js, and Matter.js.
-3D Physics via wasm is [coming soon](#features)!

-Mantra is designed for high-performance serverless physics and multiplayer environments while still making it easy to start up and quickly develop a local offline game.
+You can use any number of our community Plugins from our growing collection to quicky extend your game.
+Develop something cool?
+Public and share your own plugins.

+# Offline + Serverless Physics

+Mantra is built from the ground-up to both work offline and within Serverless Enviroments like CloudFlare Workers or Hathora.

 ### Core Features
 - [X] **Entities, Components, Systems**: Enterprise-grade ECS for game development